sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 ### Barrel Jack Connector

 The barrel jack connector is the primary power input for the entire XRP Kit.
 This connector mates with the cable from the XRP Kit's battery pack for battery-powered operation.
-Take note that the maximum safe voltage that can be applied to this connector is <b>11V</b> and the minimum to run the system is <b>5V</b>.
+Take note that the maximum safe voltage that can be applied to this connector is <b>11V</b> and the minimum recommended voltage to run the system is <b>4.8V</b> so you can use non-alkaline batteries like NiMH cells.
 The 4-AA battery pack included with the kit supplies a maximum of <b>6V</b> so most users will have no issues exceeding the max voltage.

 ### USB-C Connector